MichiMich/TC3_StringBuilder/Readme.md

 Console.WriteLine($"This is a string: {stringTest}, this is an integer: {i}, this is a float: {j}");
 ```

-- Avoids Global Variables and Constants: Instead of relying on global variables or constants for parametrization, this StringBuilder allows for dynamic buffer size configuration through the Init method:
+- Avoids Global Variables and Constants for config: Instead of relying on global variables or constants for parametrization, this StringBuilder allows for dynamic buffer size configuration through the Init method:

 ```st
 StringBuilder.Init(maxBufferSize:=3000);